 The bottom area of the main screen in HiSuite houses four more action buttons: Back Up, Restore, Update, and System Recovery.

-The Back Up and Restore work on the following data from the Huawei device: Contacts, Messages, Call log, Notes, Recordings, Calendar, Pictures, Music, Videos, Documents, Apps and Data, and System Settings.
-In the case of Contacts, Pictures, Music, Apps and Data, and System settings, you can refine your selection to individual items.
+The Back Up and Restore work on the following data from the HUAWEI device: Contacts, Messages, Call log, Notes, Recordings, Calendar, Pictures, Music, Videos, Documents, Apps and Data, and System Settings.
+Regarding Contacts, Pictures, Music, Apps and Data, and System settings, you can refine your selection to individual items.
 For security purposes, you can encrypt your backups and secure them with a password.
-The backup and restore are done using a folder on your Windows computer.
+Backups and restore actions are done using a folder on your Windows computer.

-The System recovery is a crisis intervention action on your Huawei device.
-If you cannot turn the device on, you can connect it to your Windows computer, and attempt to revive it using this feature of HiSuite.
+The System recovery is a crisis intervention action available for a select number of HUAWEI smartphones.
+If you cannot turn the device on, you can connect it to your Windows computer and attempt to revive it using this feature of HiSuite.

-You have seen the installation procedure for HiSuite and the activities that you can perform with it.
+You have seen the installation procedure for HiSuite and the activities you can perform with it.
 What do you want to backup or synchronize with HiSuite?
 Comment below and share how you used this app for managing your HUAWEI smartphone from your Windows PC or laptop.
 Did it work well?
 Let me know.